kevle1/smartraveller-api/README.md

 A simple API for travel advisories published by the Australian Government on [Smartraveller](https://www.smartraveller.gov.au/).

 **This is not an official API.
-Visit the Smartraveller website for latest information**
+Visit the Smartraveller website for the latest information.**

 ## Locally running
 ```